 Making picture frames for jigsaw puzzles is part and parcel of everyday picture framing.
 Most experienced framers should

 have no problems at all picture framing these reasonably quickly and economically.
-The cost of framing puzzles ought not be much more expensive than framing an ordinary prints because the same wet-mounting process is used.
-The picture framer just needs to be careful not to tip, spill, drop or upset the loose the puzzle tiles board brought in by Customers, usually on large, loose, plywood or thick cardboard sheets.
-Although this is not required, some Customers spray the puzzles with glue, spray-adhesive, Mod Podge or otherwise treat the loose puzzles so that they will all stay together in one piece.
+The cost of framing puzzles ought not be much more expensive than framing an ordinary prints because similar the same wet-mounting processes are used.
+The picture framer just needs to be careful not to tip, spill, drop, bump or upset the assembled jigsaw puzzle brought in by Customers, usually on flat boards or cardboard sheets.
+Some Customers are aware of the inherent instability of their newly-solve puzzles and attempt to stabilize them with masking tapes, spray-adhesive or Mod Podge so that the puzzles will stay together in one piece.

-Often Customers go to the unnecessary expense of buying gels, or sprays with which to glue, treat or coat the jigsaw puzzle tiles.
-However a picture framer will always mount or glue-down the entire puzzle on a sturdy backing board as part of the framing process.
+Some others go to the unnecessary expense of buying special gels with which seal, or bind together the jigsaw puzzle tiles.
+However a picture framer will invariably do this for Customers by permanently mounting, or gluing down, the entire puzzle on a sturdy backing board as part of the picture framing process.

 The Customer, The Jigsaw Puzzle And The Picture Framer

-When taking a jigsaw puzzle to be picture framed, all the Customer has to do is to carefully bring the assembled puzzle to the picture framer's shop counter, or table, in one piece, the rest will be done by the picture framer.
+When taking a jigsaw puzzle to a picture framer be framed, all the Customer has to do is to carefully bring the assembled puzzle to the picture framer's shop counter, or table, in one piece, the rest will be done by the picture framer.

-During the picture framing consultation, Customers should bear in mind that it isn't obligatory to glaze the puzzle an that this is optional.
-That said, you can certainly ask for the fitting of either clear or non-reflective glass on your puzzle, or none at all.
+During the picture framing consultation, Customers should bear in mind that it isn't obligatory to glaze the puzzle and that this is indeed optional.
+That said, you can certainly ask for the fitting of either clear or non-reflective glass for your puzzle, or none at all.

 Though the COVID days are long gone, jigsaw puzzles are still a popular past-time and families often collaborate to assemble and get one, or more, framed for their home.
-You can buy a wide and varied range of themes, subjects designs and degrees of varying difficulty, just go online and Google search for them.
+You can order and buy a wide and varied range of themes, subjects, designs and degrees of varying difficulty, just go online and Google search for them.

-Some folks also prefer to mount the finished jigsaw puzzle themselves instead of having a picture framer do it for them, as it adds to that personal feeling of achievement.
+Some folks also prefer to mount the finished jigsaw puzzle themselves instead of having a picture framer do it for them, as it adds to those personal feelings of completion and achievement.

 If Wanting to DYO Jigsaw Puzzle Frame

 DYO jigsaw puzzle mounting is a little challenging though not that difficult to accomplish.
-Amateur puzzle mounters often begin by making sure their puzzle is laying on rigid or stiff, flat board with edges, so that the puzzle or the pieces won't slide of fall off.
+Amateur puzzle mounters can begin by making sure their puzzle is laying on rigid or stiff, flat board with edges, so that individual pieces, or tiles, won't slide of fall off.

-They then might them spray a fixative like 'Puzzle Mate' which binds the puzzle pieces together and covers the puzzle with a protective layer.
-We've also heard of some customers using an acrylic varnish or Artist's Gel though we've never used these ourselves.
+They then could spray the puzzle a fixative like 'Puzzle Mate' which binds the puzzle pieces together and covers the puzzle with a protective layer.
+We've also heard of some customers using an acrylic varnish or Artist's Gel though we've never used these media ourselves.

-With either of these mediums, the puzzle should be or become "stiff" or at last rigid enough to be handled and lifted in one piece.
+With either of these products, the puzzle should then become "stiff" or at last rigid enough to be handled and lifted in one piece.

-The assembled, stiff puzzle is then either mounted on a self-adhesive sticky foamboard or even just placed on top of a loose pierce of MDF or plywood.
+The assembled puzzle is then either mounted on a self-adhesive sticky foamboard or even just placed on top of a loose pierce of MDF or plywood.
 You can use a snap-kine or Stanley knife with a Tee-square to trim the foamboard to suit.

 These backings are fine so long as the puzzle isn't valuable or needs to be archivally preserved or conserved.
-Some people like to a finishing touch such as applying brush in or apply a fake brush-stroke, clear finish texture like " Artist's Gel" to their finished puzzles.
+Some people like to a finishing touch such as applying imitation brush-strokes, or a clear finish texture like " Artist's Gel".

 The gel will take at lest 24 hours to dry properly.
-Your local art supplies store will have some for sure.
+Your local art supplies store should b e able to supply and advise you.
 Note that if finishing with Artist's Gel, glazing with either glass or acrylic is not recommended.

 After all this, the mounted jigsaw puzzle is now ready for picture framing.

-If you just want a frame around your puzzle either with or without glass and you can collect it from our factory, you might like to consider ordering a Picture Framing Kit .
-The Kits are cheaper than custom picture frames because there is no picture framing consultation and Customers do the fit up work themselves.
+If you just want a frame around your puzzle either with or without glass, and can collect it from our factory, you might like to consider ordering a Picture Framing Kit .
+The Kits are cheaper than custom picture frames because there is no picture framing consultation and Customers do the fitting up work themselves.

-However if you would like to add a window mat or a window mount around the jigsaw puzzle, then talk to your picture framer about having a custom picture frame made.
-Images and printed paper, like the puzzle pieces, can degrade if pressed against glass and moisture is present.
+However if you would like to add a window mat or a window mount around the jigsaw puzzle, then speak to your picture framer about having a custom picture frame made.
+A window mat's primary function is to keep the glass away from puzzles' design or image which can degrade or become damaged if pressed against the puzzle should moisture be present.

-And if you're worried about the puzzle colours and details fading, ask you picture framer how much extra it would cost to have your puzzled framed with Ultra-Violet protection glass.
+And if you're concerned about the puzzle colours and details fading, you should ask you picture framer how much extra it would cost to have your puzzled framed with Ultra-Violet protection glass.

 Picture framers in expensive, well-to-do suburbs always charge more than others in poorer, less well-to-do areas.
 It's a fact of life.